davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 First we need to determine how much memory Yarn will have to work with in general.
 This is easily determined by calculating how much memory the datanode has in total and subtracting how much memory the system and Hadoop use when not running Yarn.
 In our case it’s `8192MB - 512MB = 7680MB`

-The minimum amount of memory we want to allocate is determined by dividing the number of potential containers, 11, by the memory available to Yarn: `7860MB / 10 = 768MB`
+The minimum amount of memory we want to allocate is determined by dividing the number of potential containers we'd like to have, 10, by the memory available to Yarn: `7860MB / 10 = 768MB`

-We set the core allocation properties accordingly in `yarn-site.xml` accordingly:
+We set the core allocation properties in `yarn-site.xml` accordingly:

 ```html
 <property>